OCA/server-ux/base_tier_validation_report/readme/DESCRIPTION.rst

-This module provide addiontal reports related to Tier Validation
+This module provide additional reports related to Tier Validation

 #.
 My Reviews (pending, approved, rejected)
+#.
+All Reviews (pending, approved, rejected)

+These reports are accessible in Dashboard app